-5 Signs of Hurricane Damage to Your Roof
+7 Signs of Hurricane Damage to Your Roof

-The North American hurricane season usually begins in June, and with over 60% of all hurricanes occuring in September and October, it is vitally important for residents of South Carolina to spot-check their roofs yearly, regardless of a hurricane occurrence.
+The North American hurricane season usually begins in June, and with over 60% of all hurricanes occurring in September and October, it is vitally important for residents of South Carolina to spot-check their roofs yearly, regardless of a hurricane occurrence.

 Read the quick checklist below to determine whether your roof has suffered any damage resulting from a hurricane.
-If you don’t know what to do immediately after damage from a hurricane, check out our blog about what to do.

-1. Debris on Roof
+1. Debris on the Roof